It is one of the most important hormones to target for natural weight loss and energy balance.

-Foods that have been refined and processed to an exceptionally good taste are generally high in calories and also often low in nutrients.
+Foods that have been refined and processed to a delicious taste are generally high in calories and often low in nutrients.

-They are called highly palatable foods by obesity and nutrition experts because they tend to cause overeating due to the way they activate reward centers in the brain.
+They are called highly palatable foods by obesity and nutrition experts.
+They tend to cause overeating because they activate reward centers in the brain.

-Normally when we eat, chemical / hormonal messages are sent from the digestive tract to the brain and other parts of the body to indicate that we are full and to stop eating.
+Usually, when we eat, chemical / hormonal messages are sent from the digestive tract to the brain and other parts of the body to indicate that we are full and stop eating.

 But when we have the opportunity to eat highly processed, high-calorie foods, this feedback system doesn’t work as well.

-Essentially, it appears that the human brain is willing to seek out and enjoy high-calorie foods, so including a lot of them in the diet interferes with appetite regulation.
+Essentially, the human brain is willing to seek out and enjoy high-calorie foods, so including a lot of them in the diet interferes with appetite regulation.